 - Next, add half of the curd to the rawa and mix well.
 Let it sit for 15 mins.

 - After 15 mins, add the remaining curd and eno and add combine well.
 Add the cilantro and salt and mix well.

-- Steam in an idli maker for 10 mins or in a pressure cooker without the pressure valve for 10 to 12 mins.
+- Steam for 10 mins in the Instant pot or in an Idli steamer or in a pressure cooker without the pressure valve for 10 mins.

 - Take them out and let them cool down a bit.
 Spoon them out from the mould and serve hot with coconut chutney or coriander chutney.